FrostSource/HLACaptionReplacer/README.md

 # What is it?

-The program allows you to quickly compile multiple caption source files into the "game" folder of your addon.
+The program allows you to quickly compile single or multiple caption source files, including directly into the "game" folder of your addon.

 # Using the program

 ## Where do my files go?

-Closed caption source files (e.g. `closecaption_english.txt`) go into the `\resource\subtitles\` folder in the root directory of your addon.
+Closed caption source files (e.g. `closecaption_english.txt`) go into the `\resource\subtitles\` path in the root directory of your addon.
 It is not created by default so you will need to create the two folders yourself.

 - Caption source file names **must** start with `closecaption_`, they can then be followed by any naming convention you wish for your project.
 - The file must use the extension `.txt` and be plain text (see [Writing caption files](Writing%20caption%20files.md) for more information).
 - Sub-directories are allowed to further organize your files, all sub-directories will be searched for valid files.
-- The files will be compiled into a mirrored `\resource\subtitles\` folder in the `\game\` path of your addon with the extension `.dat`.
+- The files will be compiled into a mirrored `\resource\subtitles\` folder in the `game\` path of your addon with the extension `.dat`.

-## Loading captions in-game

-There are two ways to load captions for your addon:

-1. Allow Source to load your captions and add them onto the existing captions.
-This has the benefit of keeping all the base game SFX captions and Alyx ammo mentions.
-Nothing needs to be done for this besides compiling your captions.
-If you want to keep most base game captions but remove some see [Removing base game captions](Writing%20caption%20files.md#Removing_base_game_captions).
-2. Override the base game captions using a script and the console command `cc_lang`.
-This will cause base game captions to not be displayed, only captions from your custom files will appear.
-This requires using unique language names like `closecaption_english_custom.dat`.
-The scripts for this are supplied for you to use and require minimal editing.

 ## Managing multiple files